 Also training for Ironman lately, I wanted to remain injury-free throughout the hours of grueling training required.

-But the key is to find the right pedal for you.
-My old bike had bike pedals installed (the wrong kind) and that didn’t stop me from slipping.
-So I scoured bike shops and the internet to find the best road bike pedals in order to help you avoid what I went through, and stay safer and longer on your bikes.
+But the key is to find the right pedals for you.
+My old bike had bike pedals installed (the wrong kind of pedal system) and that didn’t stop me from slipping.
+So I scoured bike shops and the internet to find the best road bike pedals in order to help you avoid what I went through, and stay safer and longer on your rides with a pedal system that works.

 Best Road Bike Pedals Compared and Reviewed